ddc-java-15/el-8/docs/currentstate.md

 ## Current State

 - The App navigation needs some improvements to make it more intuitive and  user-friendly.
-- The multiple entry point to access similar screens as "Mood rating, Advice and Diary" need to be improved.
+- The multiple entry points to access similar screens as "Mood rating, Advice and Diary" need to be improved.
-- Navigation between home screen and child screens through the bottom nav menu needs some refinement
+- Navigation between home screen and child screens through the bottom nav menu needs some refinement.
 - Mood graph button and what's around button me are not yet implemented.

 ## Cosmetic Enhancement